entrity/stackedit-computer-vision/papers-read/__SUMMARY__.md

 : In contrast to work that concatenates condition (random) features at some point in the generator, this includes dedicated, transformation-specific conv layers at the latent level.
 It has no need for a clamping strategy to maintain object identity information.

 [](https://arxiv.org/pdf/1808.06675.pdf)
 : Instead of learning a one-hot vector, the label is a binary string which represents a traversal of a binary tree from root to leaf.
 The binary tree represents a learned latent hierarchy of the classes.
+During training, a Class2Str network
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTA2NDc4NjYsMjA0MDkzNzk0N119
+eyJoaXN0b3J5IjpbOTc2NjA0MTU5LDIwNDA5Mzc5NDddfQ==
 -->